eficode-academy/kubernetes-katas/configmaps-secrets.md

 We have already created the database part of the application, with a deployment and a service.

 - Look at the database deployment file `postgres-deployment.yaml`.
-  Notice the database username and password are injected as hardcoded environment variables.
+  Notice that the database username and password are injected as hardcoded environment variables.

 > :bulb: This is not a good practice, as we do not want to store these values in version control.
 > We will fix this in the next steps.